maaarcooo/GCSE-Anki-Flashcards/README.md

 ## Anki import guidelines

-Import text file
+Method 1: Import text file
 - Use Anki desktop app
 - Import the text file
 - Select separate with **pipe**

-Import apkg file
+Method 2: Import apkg file
+- Included all decks of the subject
 - Use Anki desktop app
 - Import the apkg file